-ELECTION PERIOD WHEN WHAT YOU CAN DO Initial Enrollment Period (IEP) Begins three months before you turn 65 and ends three months after you turn 65.
-When you are first eligible for Medicare you have a seven-month initial enrollment period to sign up for Part A and/or Part B. Annual Enrollment Period (AEP) Each year, from Oct.
+Election Period When What You Can Do Initial Enrollment Period (IEP) Begins three months before you turn 65 and ends three months after you turn 65.
+When you are first eligible for Medicare you have a 7-month initial enrollment period to sign up for Part A and/or Part B. Annual Election Period (AEP) Each year, from Oct.
 15 - Dec.
-7 Make changes to your Medicare Advantage or Medicare Part D prescription drug coverage for the upcoming year.
+7 Make changes to your Medicare Advantage or Medicare prescription drug coverage for the upcoming year.
 Open Enrollment Period (OEP) Each year, from Jan.
-1 - March 31 A period directly following AEP when you are able to switch to a similar plan.
-Special Enrollment Period (SEP) A period of time when circumstances allow you to enroll in a Medicare Part D prescription drug plan and Medicare Advantage plan.
-You can make changes to your Medicare Advantage and Medicare Part D prescription drug coverage when certain events happen in your life, like if you move or you lose other insurance coverage.
+1 - Mar.
+31 A period directly following AEP when you are abl switch to a similar, or like, plan.
+Special Enrollment Period (SEP) A period of time when circumstances allow you to enroll in a PDP or MA plan.
+You can make changes to your Medicare Advantage and Medicare prescription drug coverage when certain events happen in your life, like if you move or you lose other insurance coverage.

 Late Retirees - As long as you are working full time, you have the option to delay enrolling in Part B of Medicare until you either go part time or retire completely, without being penalized.
 This also works if you are covered by your spouse's employer group coverage.
-Once you or your spouse retire, or you go part time, you will enter a SEP.
+Once you or your spouse retire, or you go part time, you will enter a Special Enrollment Period.
 Contact Social Security within 90 days of your retirement date to advise them that you will be retiring and determine your effective date of Medicare coverage.